You’ll need to have this fish in your ear.

 Morphology and syntax

 Not much is known about the language’s morphology, except that it was highly inflected like its ancestor.
 Verb stems generally continue the zero grade of PIE athematic present forms, most commonly root presents (*negʷ‑ ‘grow dark’, zero grade *n̥gʷ‑ > angw‑), nasal-infix presents (*bʰei̯d‑ ‘split’, *bʰi‹n›d‑ > bwind‑), and presents with the ending *‑sk̑‑ (*mer‑ ‘die’, *mr̥‑sk̑‑ > marsk‑), but also some reduplicated presents (*bʰer‑ ‘carry, bear’, *bʰi‑bʰr‑ > bwimbr‑ ‘give birth to’).
 However, reflexes of Narten presents (full-grade forms) are also found frequently (*h₁ed‑ ‘eat’ > hedh‑).
-Resultative verbs continue PIE perfect forms (*bʰei̯h₂‑ ‘come to fear’, *bʰe‑bʰih₂‑ > bwembī‑ ‘fear’).
+Resultative verbs sometimes continue PIE perfect forms (*bʰei̯h₂‑ ‘come to fear’, *bʰe‑bʰih₂‑ > bwembī‑ ‘fear’).
 Nouns and adjectives mostly generalise the strong (nominative) stem.
 Word endings seem to have undergone far-reaching innovation.

 Word order varies, albeit maybe only in poetic usage.